What Colouring is produced in your litters?

 Do you allow visits?

+We allow families to pick up their baby after it has been vaccinated.
 We do not allow pre pickup visits.
 Please visit our 'Visitation & shipping' tab for more information on why.

 Do you health test your dogs?